 Muscat Oman Travel Guide

 Muscat’s climate defined by hot summers and mild, pleasant winters.
 Rainfall minimal year-round, making sunny days a continuous.
 Summer (May - September): Temperatures frequently exceed 40°C (104°F).
-Coastal areas experience high humidity, making the heat seem more intense.
+Coastal areas experience high humidity, making the heat feel more intense.
 Precipitation exceptionally rare.
 The sun powerful, making midday outdoor activities challenging.
 Winter (November - March): This period provides the most pleasant weather.
 Daytime temperatures 20°C (68°F) to 30°C (86°F).
 Nights cooler, around 15-20°C (59-68°F).
-Most of Muscat's rainfall occurs in winter, usually in short, heavy bursts.
+Most of Muscat's rainfall occurs in winter, usually to put it shortly, heavy bursts.
 Shoulder Seasons (April & October): Transitional periods.
 Temperatures warm to hot, typically 30-38°C (86-100°F).
 Humidity starts to rise during The month of april and decreases during The month of october.

 October - April